strongloop/strong-store-cluster/README.md

 ## Class: KeyLock

 A `KeyLock` instance represents a key that has been locked.
-The KeyLock class implements methods that let's you manipulate the key and release the lock.
+The `KeyLock` class implements methods that lets you manipulate the key and release the lock.